 The biggest misunderstanding about hard inquiry risk comes from rate comparisons for auto loans, mortgages, and student loans.

 Many credit scoring models expect you to compare offers.
-The CFPB says scoring models generally count multiple credit inquiries as one inquiry when they occur within a reasonably short period.
-It also says, in general, inquiries within 14 to 45 days for the same type of loan will be treated as no more than a single inquiry.
+Scoring models generally count multiple credit inquiries as one inquiry when they occur within a reasonably short period.
+Inquiries within 14 to 45 days for the same type of loan will be treated as no more than a single inquiry.

 What does not get the same protection